GeneralBots/botbook/src/11-features/ai-llm.md

 # AI and LLM

-BotServer integrates with Large Language Models to provide intelligent conversational capabilities and natural language understanding.
+botserver integrates with Large Language Models to provide intelligent conversational capabilities and natural language understanding.
 This integration forms the core of what makes General Bots conversations feel natural and contextually aware.

 ## Overview

-The LLM integration in BotServer enables sophisticated conversational experiences.
+The LLM integration in botserver enables sophisticated conversational experiences.
 Natural language conversations flow smoothly without rigid command structures.
 Responses are context-aware, drawing on conversation history and loaded knowledge bases.
 The system automatically discovers and invokes tools when they would help answer user questions.
 Document understanding allows bots to read and reason about uploaded files.
 Text generation and summarization capabilities support content creation and information distillation.

 ## LLM Providers